ethereum-optimism/design-docs/protocol/l1-upgrades.md

 1. Remove the two step upgrade approach.
 This would have required using a `reinitializer` like pattern which was deemed more complex and error prone.
 2. Separating the `initializer()` and `upgrade()` methods into a separate contract used in the first part of a two step upgrade.
-This was deemed to complex as it created more contracts to manage.
+This was deemed too complex as it created more contracts to manage.
 3. Breaking out the storage layout into a separate contract, this would have created a complex refactor and inheritance tree.
-4. Using `StorageSetter` directly udring the first step, in place of an `upgrade()` method.
+4. Using `StorageSetter` directly during the first step, in place of an `upgrade()` method.
 This approach would not allow us to easily perform sanity checks on inputs without duplicating logic into the OPCM.

 ## A single `SuperchainProxyAdmin`